 JSON.stringify’ed value of this object cannot exceed 16 kb.

 We’re not opinionated about how you release new versions of your app.
-You already host the app yourself.
-You can release new versions of it daily, weekly or monthly based on your and your customers needs.
-We suggest that your App only introduces backwards compatible changes.
-Your app could further migrate old configuration values to a new format so users don't see errors on upgrade.
+If you host the app on Contentful, updating is as simple as uploading a new bundle in the app settings or using the cli command.
+You can release new versions of your app daily, weekly or monthly based on you and your users needs.
+However, we suggest that you only introduce backwards compatible changes, so that you don't break anything for your users.

 We designed App Identities with service accounts and their use cases in mind.
 While currently some of our newer CMA endpoints are not yet enabled for App Identities we plan to do so in the long run.
 Once they are there shouldn’t be many use cases where you have to create, maintain and use service accounts.